Is Russian Hard to Learn? A full breakdown for Aspiring Linguists

 -

 Pronunciation: Russian pronunciation presents its own set of challenges.
 The sounds of Russian are not always directly translatable to English phonetics.
 Stress patterns are unpredictable and often change the meaning of a word.
-Furthermore, mastering the soft and hard consonants, palatalization (a softening of consonants), and the subtle differences between vowels requires dedicated practice and a keen ear.
+On top of that, mastering the soft and hard consonants, palatalization (a softening of consonants), and the subtle differences between vowels requires dedicated practice and a keen ear.

 -